Kirvanf/GlobalExtremeTemps/README.md

 # GlobalExtremeTemps
-Parses the HTML of a website displaying the temperatures around the world.
- It Uses Jsoup(https://jsoup.org/), an HTML parser for Java.
-Goes through the 436 cities displayed on the page and stores the current high and low in a class called cityweather, which consists of the name of the city and temperature.
+This project parses the HTML of a website displaying the temperatures around the world.
+It uses Jsoup, an HTML parser for Java.
+It goes through the 436 cities displayed on the page and stores the current high and low in a class called cityweather, which consists of the name of the city and temperature.
+At the end of the list it displays the highest and lowest temperature around the world.